Last Updated on October 30, 2022.

 - Couches and upholstered chairs will be used as a hiding spot and if there is a hole underneath in the lining you can be assured that your hedgehog will find it and climb up into your couch or chair.
-This can result in a squished or trapped hedgehog, and for their safety, are not recommended.
+This can result in a squished or trapped hedgehog and for their safety, that furniture is not recommended.

 - Small items on the floor will need to be watched for as well.

-- Strings and hairs will also need to be checked for daily as these can wrap around your hedgies leg or toes resulting in loss of blood flow, infection and/or amputation of the limb or appendage.
+- Strings and hairs are also something that will need to be checked for daily as these can wrap around your hedgehog’s leg or toes resulting in loss of blood flow, infection and/or amputation of the limb or appendage.

-- You will need to ensure that your hedgie cannot escape the room and that other household pets cannot enter.
+- You will need to ensure that your hedgehog cannot escape the room and that other household pets cannot enter.